 Pan sauces and gravies are the classic way of finishing off a meat dish.
 They use the drippings, or fond, remaining in the bottom of a pan after cooking meat to use every bit of flavor.
 These drippings are removed from the bottom of the pan by adding liquid and stirring, scraping the bottom of the pan with a spoon or wire whisk, to dissolve the bits.
-Then the sauce is boiled to reduce and intensity the flavor, and finally butter, cream, or olive oil are added to make the sauce creamy and smooth.
+Then the sauce is boiled to reduce and intensify the flavor, and finally, butter, cream, or olive oil are added to make the sauce creamy and smooth.

 The fond is so flavorful because it is a combination of new compounds made during the heating of meat fibers.
 There are both protein and sugar molecules in meat.
 When these molecules are heated, they break down and combine to form new compounds that are very flavorful, in a chemical reaction called the Maillard reaction.
 That's why it's so important to use every last bit of the drippings in a pan sauce or gravy.